Let's talk Siamese Cats

 Caring for your Siamese

-Grooming, training, and exercise tips
+Grooming, training and exercise tips

 Quite an energetic cat, the Siamese is also a fairly determined climber.
 As such, they will benefit from having a good-quality, sturdy cat tree to help keep them occupied.
-That way, you will hopefully be able to avoid them climbing up your curtains (if you have curtains!)
+That way, you will hopefully be able to avoid them climbing up your curtains.
 Among the other characteristics of a Siamese cat, they also thrive on playing games.
 So that can be another handy way to keep them active – both physically and mentally.
 A range of cat toys will help keep them busy – and they even enjoy a game of fetch.
 Another way to ensure they get enough exercise is to adopt the aforementioned solution of having a second Siamese (that really can’t be said enough) as they will also enjoy chasing each other.

 A highly intelligent breed of cat, the Siamese learns super-fast and will quickly settle into life in your home.
 However, as they thrive on interaction and form strong bonds with their owners, they do require a certain amount of time investment.
-In short, this is a breed best-suited to someone looking for a companion animal – especially as one of the Siamese behaviour traits is that they enjoy playing games.
+In short, this is a breed best-suited to someone looking for a companion animal – especially as one of the Siamese behavior traits is that they enjoy playing games.
 As they can also suffer from separation anxiety, it’s recommended that you get a pair if you’re likely to be out a lot.
 That way, they can keep each other company – and hopefully out of any mischief.
-But, on the whole, Siamese behaviour problems are minimal
+But, on the whole, Siamese behavior problems are minimal.

 7/7